Our Terms of Business

 Legislation requires solicitors to take various steps to guard against money laundering.
 We may be obliged to report information about possible money laundering and terrorist financing to the authorities, notwithstanding our normal duty of confidentiality.
 If we have to make a report we may not be able to tell you that we have done so, because the law prohibits “tipping off”.
 Where the law permits, we will tell you about any potential money laundering problem and explain what actions may be necessary.

 The law requires solicitors to obtain satisfactory evidence of the identity of their clients, even if we have acted for you before or even if a member of this firm knows you.
-We would be grateful therefore if you would provide us with either of the following:
+We would be grateful therefore if you would provide us with:

 – your current photocard driving licence, or